SEKOIA-IO/documentation/docs/operation_center/actions.md

 ##### Create module
 With the Create module a user will be able to `Create`:

-- A new case
+- A case
 - An alert
-- A new asset
+- An asset

 ##### Update module
 With the Update module a user will be able to `Update`:

-- An incident
+- A case

 ##### Patch module
 With the Patch module a user will be able to `Patch`: